nedlukies/ansible-role-certbot-gcp/README.md

 Author Information
 ------------------

 This role was created in 2018 by [Michael Porter](https://www.michaelpporter.com/).
+Adapted for GCP by Ned Lukies